Anita Madden: Businesswoman and community activist

 The Hamburg Place horse farm, nearly 2000 acres originally purchased by John E. Madden in 1898, had produced five Kentucky Derby and five Belmont Stakes winners – including the first Triple Crown winner Sir Barton; however, many great breed animals, including Shetland ponies, polo ponies and Standardbreds, came from this family farm.
 The last of their most notable horses came in 1987 with Derby winner Alysheba.
 Madden made much use of the grounds for furthering the horse industry, was known for her business skills and was always part of her family's Thoroughbred enterprise.

 The front entryway of John E. Madden's farm Hamburg Place in Lexington, Kentucky in 1911.

-In 1977, she was appointed by Lexington-Fayette County Urban Government Mayor Foster Pettit to the Fayette County Planning and Zoning Commission, and she continued to be appointed to this Commission for a period of seventeen years.
+In 1977, she was appointed by Lexington-Fayette County Urban Government Mayor H. Foster Pettit to the Fayette County Planning and Zoning Commission, and she continued to be appointed to this Commission for a period of seventeen years.
 During this time Madden was able to formulate a plan for the development of her own family farm.
 As she told journalist and civic leader Ed Lane, "The family joke is that I'm the idea person, Preston is the detail person and Pat gets all the credit.
 Actually, Patrick is the person who's responsible for all the business details and decisions, and he's the attorney for the family.
 He keeps everyone involved in what's going on.
 You can't believe the paperwork that comes past all of us, and then we have regular meetings with all the family members.
 Preston is responsible for running all the rest of the farm and taking care of all the things he did when he was in the horse business.
 That's no small job."

 She was appointed to the Kentucky Horse Racing Commission by Governor John Y. Brown and served from 1980 to 1983.
 Her influence on the thoroughbred industry cannot be underestimated, though the scandals associated with her gala events often overshadowed her contributions.
 In an interview in 2000, she remembered an issue she supported regarding horse medication and was outvoted by the rest of the board. "'It's sad,' she said after the meeting.
 'For all the good I did in there, I might just as well have stayed home and painted my toenails.'"

 The Maddens started making plans in 1986 to subdivide approximately 100 acres of the farm into a large shopping center (named Hamburg Pavilion in 1995 when ground was first broken) and residential as well as commercial lots.
 The first residential development was named "The Shetlands" because that was the field where they kept their renowned ponies.
 "Our last stallion there was a beautiful white pony named Gunpowder and we are using his likeness on information materials concerning The Shetlands.
 Our next phase is named West Wind.
 This area was named for Preston and Uncle Pat's grandmother's residence in New York."

 Madden became an important leader and contributor to Kentucky business and progress.
 Some of the events she organized were: